Foundation¶

 - Supply primitive abstractions (

-Result,Port,Mapper). - Enable explicit, intention-revealing boundaries.
+Result,Port,Mapper,Message,Command,Event). - Enable explicit, intention-revealing boundaries.

 - Support structured and predictable error handling.